 Start Small.
 Stay Steady.
 Feel the Shift.

-The Japanese Mounjaro recipe isn’t just a warm cup of nutrients—it’s a daily reset that signals you’re choosing intention over chaos.
+The Japanese Mounjaro recipe isn’t just a warm cup of nutrients, it’s a daily reset that signals you’re choosing intention over chaos.
 Building a ritual doesn’t require hours.
 It just takes one consistent step that feels good enough to repeat.

 Here’s how I made the Japanese Mounjaro recipe part of my everyday rhythm:

-1. Choose your moment and protect it.
+- Choose your moment and protect it.

 I drink mine within the first 20 minutes of waking up.
 No phone.
 No tasks.
 Just the mug, the heat, and a few slow sips.
-It makes the rest of my day feel more grounded.
+It makes the rest of my day feel more grounded. - Anchor it to one easy habit.

 Stack it with something that already works.
 A short walk, a few deep breaths, or even just drinking your pink salt water beforehand.
-You don’t need a full routine—just something consistent.
+You don’t need a full routine, just something consistent. - Prep ahead to stay on track.

-Mix the dry ingredients—matcha, kelp, ginger, and zest—and store them in a small jar.
+Mix the dry ingredients matcha, kelp, ginger and zest, and store them in a small jar.
 Each morning, scoop, add hot water, and stir.
-The easier it is, the more likely you’ll do it again tomorrow.
+The easier it is, the more likely you’ll do it again tomorrow. - Use it to reset anytime.

 Some mornings go sideways.
 When that happens, I make the drink again in the afternoon.
-The Japanese Mounjaro recipe is calming and warming any time of day.
+The Japanese Mounjaro recipe is calming and warming any time of day. - Let it evolve with you.

 Some weeks I want more ginger, other times a little more citrus.
 That’s the beauty of it.
 You’re not locked into a formula.
 This drink grows with you.